shanteacontrols/OpenDeck/README.md

 # OpenDeck MIDI Platform

-OpenDeck is a platform for building DIY MIDI controllers.
-Connect your potentiometers, buttons, LEDs and other stuff your want in your MIDI controller to OpenDeck board and start using your new MIDI controller in no-time.
-Compatible with any MIDI software on any OS.
+OpenDeck is a platform for building DIY MIDI controllers compatible with any MIDI software on any OS.

 ## Repository content
 * [Firmware](https://github.com/paradajz/OpenDeck/tree/master/src/firmware)